 New Submissions News!

-As in previous years, we will require entire manuscripts which are either finished or at the very least late drafts.
-We will require also our (in)famous one pager which should describe your poetry journey so far and your hopes and aims for your book.
+For pamphlet submissions we will require entire manuscripts which are either finished or at the very least late drafts.
+For full length poetry collections we require a sample of between six and ten poems, plus a description of the full work (please don’t submit unless you have a finished or very late draft ready).
+For both types of submission we will also require our (in)famous one pager which should describe your poetry journey so far and your hopes and aims for your book.
 There is no charge to submit to us.

 What are we looking for?

 We are looking for pamphlets (20-40 pages of poetry) and full length collections of poetry (40+ pages of poetry – please don’t contact us with questions about book length, layout, type-setting etc – if your work is chosen any issues to do with number of poems or lenght of book can be dealt with at a later stage).
 Manuscripts should be full and complete although we will consider high quality drafts.
 We require full pamphlets to be submitted, but are accepting sample submissions (6-10 poems) for full collections that should be accompanied by a full description of the work.
 (Please don’t submit a sample for a full collection unless you have a finished or very late draft of the whole book ready.)

 When would we like them?

 Our month-long submissions window will open from 00:01 on Saturday 1st April 2023 and will close at midnight on Sunday 30th April.
 No submissions (unless previously agreed) can be considered outside of the submissions window.

 Manuscripts should be attached to your application email as a separate file on either Word or PDF.
 The file should be titled with both your name and the provisional title of the manuscript like so: AuthorName_TitleOfManuscript.
 Send your submission to us at firstname.lastname@example.org